DisastrousFate/DisastrousFate/README.md

 - 👋 Hi, I’m @DisastrousFate
 - 👀 I’m interested in software development of all types.
-I am working on arduino, python and roblox lua at the moment.
+I am working on arduino, c++,  python and roblox lua at the moment.
-- 🌱 I’m currently learning arduino and messing around on roblox to improve my knowledge.
+- 🌱 I'm currently experimenting with unix, arduino, quadcopters and game developent, vr
 - 💞️ I’m looking to collaborate on nothing ;)
 - 📫 How to reach me: alex.halesworth@gmail.com